 Currently, I am H.M.
-Queen Margrethe II Distinguished Research Fellow at the Vigdís Finnbogadóttir Institute of Foreign Languages, University of Iceland, National Museum of Iceland and Museum of National History, Frederiksborg Castle, Denmark, where I work as PI on the "Writing (Hi)stories" project.
+Queen Margrethe II Distinguished Research Fellow at the Vigdís Finnbogadóttir Institute of Foreign Languages, University of Iceland, National Museum of Iceland, and Museum of National History, Frederiksborg Castle, Denmark, where I work on the "Writing (Hi)stories" project.
 My research is funded by Carlsberg Foundation.

-In my research I focus mainly on Old Norse-Icelandic language and literature.
-My main research interests include manuscript studies, digital scholarly editing, textual criticism and transmission history, and history of historiography.
+With background in history, archaeology, and Icelandic studies, I hold a PhD degree in Nordic Studies from the University of Copenhagen.
+My research spans various aspects of Nordic culture, with the main focus on Old Norse-Icelandic language and literature.
+My research interests include manuscript studies, digital scholarly editing, textual criticism, transmission and reception history, and history of historiography.

 Manuscript Studies and Material Philology